The object of this code is to ensure that advertisers maintain rigorous standards in financial advertising.

 If examples of past performance are used, financial advertisements should make clear this does not necessarily give a guide for the future.
 Examples used should not be unrepresentative unless clearly identified as such.

 PRINCIPLE 2: ADVERTISEMENTS SHOULD STRICTLY OBSERVE THE BASIC TENETS OF TRUTH AND CLARITY.
-ADVERTISEMENTS SHOULD NOT OR SHOULD NOT BE LIKELY TO MISLEAD, DECEIVE OR CONFUSE CONSUMERS, ABUSE THEIR TRUST, EXPLOIT THEIR LACK OF KNOWLEDGE OR WIHTOUT JUSTIFIABLE REASON, PLAY ON FEAR.
+ADVERTISEMENTS SHOULD NOT OR SHOULD NOT BE LIKELY TO MISLEAD, DECEIVE OR CONFUSE CONSUMERS, ABUSE THEIR TRUST, EXPLOIT THEIR LACK OF KNOWLEDGE OR WITHOUT JUSTIFIABLE REASON, PLAY ON FEAR.
 THIS INCLUDES BY IMPLICATION, OMISSION, AMBIGUITY, EXAGGERATED CLAIM OR HYPERBOLE.

 Guideline 2 (a)